browserengineering/book/book/chrome.md

 -   Make it possible for the user to click on the address bar to enter a new URL.
 Implementing text entry is way too much work, of course.
-    Taking a hint from the next post, I recommend requesting input on the command line when the user clicks on the address bar, and using the entered text as the new URL.
+    Taking a hint from the next chapter, I recommend requesting input on the command line when the user clicks on the address bar, and using the entered text as the new URL.
 -   URLs can contain a *fragment*, which comes at the end of a URL and